DustinHaefele/weirdness-calculator/README.md

 - Clone or download the repo
 - Register for a Giphy developer account or login by going to [https://developers.giphy.com/](https://developers.giphy.com/) and clicking 'Get Started'
-- Select 'Create an App', insert the information and select I only want to use the Giphy API and submit the form.
+- Select 'Create an App', insert the information' select 'I only want to use the Giphy API' and submit the form.
 - Copy the example.env file to a .env file and set the 'REACT_APP_GIPHY_API_KEY' to the key that you just recieved from Giphy and save the file.
 - Run `npm install` from your terminal to install dependencies
 - Run `npm start` to start the app.